JanSharp/VRCCustomInteractsAndPickups/notes.md

 - [x] remove this arbitrary raycast from the index finger.
 Or well in the case of this package it's the from the palm, even.
 It's arbitrary, makes no sense and doesn't feel good to use either
 - [x] move the sphere cast to be tangential to the palm rather than centered on the palm.
 It does not make sense to be able to pick something up that is on the outside/back of the hand
 - [ ] drop makes the item flash in desktop.
 Need to clear variables
+- [ ] the ability to pass from one hand to the other is likely useful
+- [ ] ask more people about the raycast in VR, it's an accessibility thing so you don't have to kneel down to the floor to pick something up from the ground...
+- [ ] change MaxClickDurationSeconds to 0.4 or 0.5 for VR
+  - [ ] maybe just put it on a slider in a debug UI so people can test
+- [ ] make it an option for the user to pick what kind of auto hold behavior they want
+  - [x] click grab to begin auto hold, another grab to release.
+Hold grab and it won't autohold
+  - [ ] first grab initiates auto hold no matter how long it was pressed, another grab to release.
+This matches VRChat's behavior
+  - [ ] grab and trigger at the same time to initiate auto hold, then a grab to release.
+Otherwise grab simply picks up and drops with the down and up events respectively
+  - [ ] maybe ask more people for their input
+- [ ] change the default VR range to 0.1 instead of 0.05, it's a bit short of a range

 # VR Testing